6vx/6vx/README.md

 ## About in a paragraph

-Ontario born Canadian currently in Calgary, Alberta.
+Ontario born Canadian currently in Calgary, Alberta (and eventually on my way back to Seoul).
 I enjoy making life easier for people, and it turns out knowing about computers comes in handy for that.
 I'm in the process of teaching myself the fundamentals I need to take this hobby and turn it into a career.

 ## Work